History of Samoa: Independence

-In 2002, New Zealand's prime minister Helen Clark formally apologized for two incidents during the period of New Zealand's administration: a failure in 1918 to quarantine the SS Talune, which carried the 'Spanish 'flu' to Samoa, leading to an epidemic which devastated the Samoan population, and the shooting of leaders of the non-violent Mau movement during a ceremonial procession in 1929.
+In 2002, New Zealand's prime minister Helen Clark formally apologized for two incidents during the period of New Zealand's administration: a failure in 1918 to quarantine the SS Talune, which carried the Spanish flu to Samoa, leading to an epidemic which devastated the Samoan population, and the shooting of leaders of the non-violent Mau movement during a ceremonial procession in 1929.

-In 2007, Samoa's first head of state, His Highness Malietoa Tanumafili II, died at age 95.
-He held this title jointly with Tupua Tamasese Lealofi until the latter's death in 1963.
+In 2007, Samoa's first head of state, His Highness Malietoa Tanumafili II, died at age 94.
+He held this title jointly with Tupua Tamasese Meaʻole until the latter's death in 1963.
 Malietoa Tanumafili II was Samoa's Head of State for 45 years.
 He was the son of Malietoa Tanumafili I, who was the last Samoan king recognized by Europe and the Western World.

 Samoa's current head of state is His Highness Tuimalealiʻifano Vaʻaletoʻa Sualauvi II, who was anointed the head of state title with the unanimous endorsement of Samoa's Parliament, a symbol of traditional Samoan protocol in alignment with Samoan decision-making stressing the importance of consensus in the 21st century.

 In May 2021, Fiamē Naomi Mataʻafa became Samoa's first female prime minister.
 Fiamē's FAST party narrowly won the election, ending the rule of long-term Prime Minister Tuila'epa Sa'ilele Malielegaoi.
 On 24 May 2021, she was sworn in as the new prime minister.

 In August 2022, Samoa’s Legislative Assembly reappointed Tuimaleali’ifano Vaaletoa Sualauvi II as the Head of State for a second term of five years.

 Calendar usage in Samoa

-As European traders began commercial (and later domination) activities in the Samoan Islands, they imposed their datekeeping system on their transactions.
-Thus by the 19th century, Samoan calendars were aligned with those of the other Asiatic countries to the west and south.
+As European traders began commercial activities in the Samoan Islands, they imposed their datekeeping system on their transactions.
+Thus by the 19th century, Samoan calendars were aligned with those of other Pacific and Asian countries to the west and south.
 However, in 1892, American traders convinced the king to alter the country's dating system to align with the United States; thus the country lived through 4 July 1892, twice.
-But 119 years later, the economic geography of the island had changed, and most business was being done with Australia and New Zealand.
-To make the jump back to the Asian date Samoa and Tokelau skipped 30 December 2011.
+But by the 21st century, the economic geography of the island had changed.
+Most business was being done with Australia and New Zealand, but Samoan time was almost a day behind.
+To make the jump back to the Pacific date Samoa and Tokelau skipped 30 December 2011.